Dowdow/dowdow.github.io/src/assets/posts/routing.md

 Now, let's create our `Route` component.
 It serves to render a `React element` when the current hash matches its defined hash.
 Using the context we set up in the `Routes` component, it retrieves the current hash information.
 If there's a match, it returns the passed element; otherwise, it returns `null`.
 This is where you could implement more complex behaviors like wildcards `*` or fallbacks.

 For simplicity, we'll keep it straightforward: if there's a match, we return the element.
 If the defined hash is null, we assume it's the homepage.
 If nothing matches, it just shows a blank page.
-(Maybe I'll add 404 support later on).

 ```jsx
 // Route.jsx